Bulletin Announcement: DuBois

 Use this in your 06/22/2025 bulletin

-In today’s gospel Jesus teaches we will find abundance by sharing what little we have.
-No matter how little time, money or food we have, it is enough when shared.
+In today’s gospel, Jesus teaches that we will find abundance by sharing what little we have.
+Regardless of how limited our time, money, or food may be, it becomes sufficient when shared.

 A Family Perspective 6-29-2025